PicoZense/Zense_SDK_Python_Wrapper/README.md

 ### How to use

-1. make sure put the right dynamic library files to the correct folder
+1. make sure copy the right dynamic library files to project root directory(windows do not need copy to the root directory, the code will auto add environment)
 2. Run zense_cam_demo.py

 User can refrence the demo code to create your project.